hemorej/kirby-foundation/README.md

 Foundation is pretty big and odds are you won't be needing everything it offers for your website, you can choose which modules to load by commenting/uncommenting @import statement in `foundation.scss`

 You also want to change the site info that comes with Kirby (your name, description, copyright notice etc).
-To do that simply update the `site.txt` under content.
+To do that simply update the `site.txt` under content, or you can do that from the panel if you have it installed.

 Everything is very well documented in detail over at [Foundation](http://foundation.zurb.com/docs/)